suchitgupta60/Mint_Lottery/ReadMe.md

 Downloads for alls OS are on the [geth-website](https://launchpad.net/~ethereum/+archive/ubuntu/ethereum).
 There is also a [launchpad projekt](https://launchpad.net/~ethereum/+archive/ubuntu/ethereum) for deb-packages (Debian/Ubuntu) systems.
 You can even install the langauge compiler for solidity: solc.

-It is recommended that you sync and test with the testnet (04/2017: ropsten) before you deploy anything to the productive chain.
-In case ropsten is not working, there is a more stable testnet named [kovan](https://github.com/kovan-testnet/proposal) with a PoA instead of an PoW.

 Start geth for the first sync (or the rinkeby-testnet):

 	geth --rinkeby console